ntrbambii/Nicolaas/README.md

 As I look to pursue my higher education journey in the field of cybersecurity and to learn more about digital infrastructure, artificial intelligence, and maintaining a secured data infrastructure.
 I am committed to:

-• Strengthen and Develop both my technical and practical skills.
+• Strengthen and develop both my technical and practical skills.

 • Building professional connections.